Too long to read? Here is my pick: Go with Telekom or *PYUR as a Telekom reseller to get a better price.

 The most popular types of internet connections in Germany are:

 - Cable or Kabel.
 This is internet over a TV line.
-I personally use Vodafone as a cable internet provider in Berlin and they offer an acceptable price vs speed vs reliability ratio.
+Vodafone is the biggest cable internet provider.

 Internet prices in Germany